rtissera/pdfium-binaries/README.md

 See the [Releases page](https://github.com/bblanchon/pdfium-binaries/releases) for the latest tarballs.

 Musl builds ship with Abseil stack tracing disabled (`PDFIUM_USE_MUSL=1`) because musl does not export `execinfo`/`backtrace`; we fall back to a stub so the library still links but without unwinder support.

-### NuGet Packages

-Only the Linux package is maintained at this time:

-- [`bblanchon.PDFium.Linux`](https://www.nuget.org/packages/bblanchon.PDFium.Linux/): ships the glibc/musl binaries produced by this repo.
-V8 variants are no longer published.

-**HELP WANTED!**
-I can provide packages for your favorite package manager, but I need help from someone who knows the format.
-Contact me via [GitHub issues](https://github.com/bblanchon/pdfium-binaries/issues) if you want to help.

 ## Documentation